Beginning Doula Workshops

 - Supporting the “Golden Hour” for the Infant and Parents

 - When the Doula or Client is Traumatized by the Birth

 - DONA Birth Doula Code of Ethics and Standards of Practice

 - Discussion about Racial Disparities in Birth Outcomes

 - Running a Business Resources

 A detailed outline is included in your registration confirmation.

 You will be provided with a completion certificate at the end of the workshop.
+The California Board of Nursing has approved the basic workshop for 15 CE hours.
 The workshop length has been approved by DONA for 21 hours of instruction.
 I have been told that DONA contact hours are accepted as continuing education units by ALACE, AAHCC, CAPPA and Lamaze International for re-certification of childbirth educators.
 However, please check with your certifying organization to be sure.

 It is a good beginning and I have a much better idea of what I'm taking on.
 I've also learned so many new skills and tools to take with me to the next births not to mention tons of resources to help me expand my knowledge and skill base in the future.